 The following information comes from the Holtmann Saaten GmbH.
 The company specializes in the development of alternative arable plants for biogas production.

-Alkar Powergras (Agropyron Elongatum, Thinopyrom Ponticum) belongs to the family of tall grasses and has its origin in Eurasia.
+Alkar power grass (Agropyron elongatum, Thinopyrom Ponticum) belongs to the family of tall grasses and has its origin in Eurasia.
 The grass is one perennial, which remained largely unnoticed in Europe until its potential for biogas production was discovered.

 Benefits of the Alkar energy grass

-- Up to 38% more dry matter yields
+- Up to 38% more dry matter yield

 - High gas yields in the biogas plant